thoetz/BellaBeatCase/README.md

 **Applications used**:
 EXCEL and R
 I used Excel for the initial look at this data, utilizing pivot tables and Excel functions like AVERAGE, MIN, MAX.
 I then did some cleaning and verification of the data.
+I used R to do more in depth analysis of the data and create some visualizations

+**EXCEL**
+**Cleaning and Verifying**
 I verified the start and end dates were consistent.
 I also noticed there were 33 IDs created, which implies there were some duplicate IDs created by a couple of users entering their info.

 Next, I examined the Weight log data and noticed a few inconsistencies.
 - Only 8 users logged weight